|Enhancing Teaching in the New Normal with OBS

 teacher to a student – and how it was replaced with the “virtual touch” of distance learning.

-In a report released by the United Nations, the COVID-19 pandemic has created the largest disruption of education systems
+In a report released by the United Nations, the COVID-19 pandemic has created the largest disruption of education systems in

-learning spaces have impacted 94 per cent of the world’s student population, up to 99 per cent in low and lower-middle income
+spaces have impacted 94 per cent of the world’s student population, up to 99 per cent in low and lower-middle income

 countries, including the Philippines.